-Unfortunately in the 60 years since the Convention was drafted, this
+Unfortunately in the 70 years since the Convention was drafted, the

-its job of interpreting the Convention by creating new judge-made
+its job of interpreting the Convention and has created new judge-made

 doctrines which do not exist in the actual

 wording of the Convention itself.
-I supported these reforms at a debate
+I have long supported these reforms

 I worked on reform of human rights laws as member of the Coalition

 on a Bill of Rights for the UK, which reported

 with a majority favouring a UK Bill of

 I was previously a member of the Conservative Party's Commission to